cid-harvard/vis-toolkit/README.md

  * Consistent input file format
  * Possibility to customize rendering: svg, png, .. (see [rasterize](http://cburgmer.github.io/rasterizeHTML.js/))

 * Should be fast (e.g. only requires attributes to be loaded once)
  * More importantly: we should be able to measure the performances
  * Benchmark with other toolkits for similar visualizations
 * Able to create multiple instances of visualizations on the same page
  * And eventually coordinate them (e.g brushing one filters another one)
  * Should also share some similar attributes/properties

-* Customized visual design
- * Default CSS but should allow this to be overloaded

 * Default values should be coherent
  * Default parameters